lriuui0x0/SCED_Localization/README.md

 ### Translation directory

 Some cards don't have direct entries on ArkhamDB, e.g. taboo cards, so we include their translation data in the `translations` folder.
 Each card will be assigned a special id.
 For taboo cards, the id will be the card id of the non-taboo version suffixed with `-t`.

+### Imgur access token

+To get an access token for imgur, you need to first [create an application](https://api.imgur.com/oauth2/addclient) (make sure selecting the no callback option), then use the client id to visit `https://api.imgur.com/oauth2/authorize?client_id=<client id>&response_type=token` and get the access token from the redirected URL.

+The access token may become expired after certain time and the script will fail at the beginning.
+In that case, you can simply generate a new access token to avoid the token refreshing procedure.